Customer losses, high retention costs hit Leap Wireless

 "In some cases, this required the company to meet customer demand with more expensive devices, increasing our subsidy expense."

-Leap said in May that it would sell the iPhone, joining much bigger national rivals Verizon Wireless, AT&T Inc and Sprint Nextel Corp in selling the popular Apple Inc device.
+Leap said in May that it would sell the iPhone, joining much bigger national rivals Verizon Wireless, AT&T Inc (T.N) and Sprint Nextel Corp (S.N) in selling the popular Apple Inc (AAPL.O) device.
+[ID:nL4E8H17AR]

 The company will sell the 16 GB iPhone 4S for $499.99, compared with its rivals' $199.99 price tag.
 Leap customers, however, will pay smaller monthly service fees and will not need to sign long-term contracts.